Head's up, there might be affiliate links ahead!

 - I’m rarely ever hungry (who am I?)

-Removing sugars and grains from my diet has been a game-changer for me[ultimate-recipe-index headers=”true”].
+Removing sugars and grains from my diet has been a game-changer for me.
 It’s so liberating to NOT be thinking about food 24/7.
-I’m not thinking about what to eat next, what’s for dinner or wondering if I’ll be able to make the two hour trip to the cabin without snacks.
+I’m not obsessed about what to eat next, what’s for dinner or wondering if I’ll be able to make the two hour trip to the cabin without snacks.
 It’s like my food alter-ego decided the party was over and took off to go make crazy in someone else’s head.
-It’s truly liberating.

 Again, the key thing about this protocol is that it favors fat over carbs or protein as the body’s primary energy source.
 I’m eating about 60% (healthy) fats right now, and yet I’m probably eating overall fewer calories than I was before, and I’ve never once felt hungry or deprived.
 Even the lowered carbs aren’t a problem for me as they have been in the past, because I’m replacing those calories with fats instead of protein.
 This is not a meat-centric way of eating (which is great for me).